Kings–Sharks rivalry: 2013: Kings get revenge

 San Jose got off to a fast start in game three on home ice, as veteran Dan Boyle scored two minutes into the game to give his team the 1–0 lead.
 However, the Kings capitalized on a Sharks' defensive zone turnover, tying the game on a goal by Toffoli.
 The game went to overtime, tied 1–1.
 A pair of penalties was called on the Kings this time.
 Robyn Regehr and Trevor Lewis were the penalized players.
 Logan Couture scored on the five-on-three advantage to give San Jose a 2–1 victory and cut the Kings' series lead in half.
-The final score was the same in game four — although not in overtime — drawing the Sharks even in the series.
+The final score was the same in game four – although not in overtime – drawing the Sharks even in the series.
 Brent Burns and Logan Couture scored for San Jose, while Mike Richards scored for Los Angeles.
 Sharks goaltender Antti Niemi stopped 22 of 23 shots, with 13 of his saves coming in the third period alone.

 With the series tied 2–2, the teams went back to the Staples Center.
 The Sharks had all the momentum in game five, but the Kings took it from them.
 Los Angeles won game five by a score of 3–0.
-Anze Kopitar and Slava Voynov scored the first two goals, then Jeff Carter added an empty-net goal.
+Anže Kopitar and Slava Voynov scored the first two goals, then Jeff Carter added an empty-net goal.
 Quick stopped all 24 shots he faced in the game.
 Just like the previous two games of the series in San Jose, the Sharks won 2–1 at home.
 Joe Thornton scored on a five-on-three in the first period and then TJ Galiardi scored in the second period.
 Dustin Brown scored Los Angeles' only goal.